akeley98/DementedIGPU/README.md

 off (instead of using it for switching), we should be okay.
 I do this by adding 2 GRUB menu entries: one that instructs systemd to load bbswitch (iGPU mode) and one that excludes bbswitch (Nvidia mode).

+I've tried to comment and log liberally so that when you look at a line of code you can immediately get an idea of what the hell was going through my head when I wrote it.
+If it doesn't work for your laptop or distro, tweak it.
+Then fork the repo and publish your changes for everyone else; this is free software!

 # Step 1: Nvidia drivers